-- The total adjusted gross income as listed on line 37 of your federal tax form 1040, for each adult in the home.
+- The total adjusted gross income as listed on your federal tax form 1040, for each adult wage earner in the home.

 - Copies of last six (6) pay stubs from all adult members of the home

-- Copies of heating fuel and electricity bills for the past twelve (12) months
+- Copies of heating fuel bills for the past three years

 - 1 picture of each of your current home heating sources